antpass79/k8s-deployment/assets/notes/readme/run-on-minikube.md

 For **exposing the backend** as a service browsable outside of k8s, the procedure is similar to the k8s-frontend.

-First of all, because I said before that I don't want to deploy the database on the server, under *backend->assets->config.json*, set:
+First of all, because I said before that I don't want to deploy the database on k8s, under *backend->assets->config.json*, set:

     "CONNECTION_STRING": "mongodb://localhost/",